-- Statement No. 87, Leases, which will be effective for the year ending December 31, 2020: - Statement No. 89, Accounting for Interest Cost Incurred before the End of the Construction Period, which will be effective for the year ending December 31, 2020; - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending December 31, 2021; and - Statement No. 92, Omnibus 2020, which will be effective for the year ending December 31, 2021.
+- Statement No. 87, Leases, which will be effective for the year ending December 31, 2022; - Statement No. 89, Accounting for Interest Cost Incurred before the End of the Construction Period, which will be effective for the year ending December 31, 2021; - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending December 31, 2022; - Statement No. 92, Omnibus 2020, which will be effective for the year ending December 31, 2022; - Statement No. 93, Replacement of Interbank Offered Rates, which will be effective for the year ending December 31, 2021, except for paragraph 11b, which will be effective for the year ending December 31, 2022; - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Arrangements, which will be effective for the year ending December 31, 2023; - Statement No. 96, Subscription-Based Information Technology Arrangements, which will be effective for the year ending December 31, 2023; and - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and 84, and a supersession of GASB Statement No. 32, which will be effective for the year ending December 31, 2022.

-Use of Estimates in Preparation of Financial Statements - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions.
-This affects the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of revenue and expenditures during the reporting periods.
+Use of Estimates in Preparation of Financial Statements - The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affects the reported amounts of assets, deferred outflows of resources, liabilities, deferred inflows of resources and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses/expenditures during the reporting period.
 Actual results could differ from those estimates.

-Events Occurring After Reporting Date - GCFC has evaluated subsequent events through March , 2020, which is the date the financial statements were available to be issued.
+Events Occurring After Reporting Date - GCFC has evaluated subsequent events through March , 2021, which is the date the financial statements were available to be issued.